-Protect Our Oceans.
+Protect Our Oceans

 Photo by Kelsey Williamson

-Marine Wildlife Deserves a Solution
+Our Marine Wildlife Deserves a Solution

-Acoustic Underwater Internet Technology threatens to disrupt life for fish, whales, dolphins, coral reefs and more.
-Help us by supporting a fiber-optics based network.
+The Acoustic Underwater Internet Technology threatens to disrupt life for fish, whales, dolphins, coral reefs and more.

 Artist representation of the acoustic network by Isa Maria.

-“The smart ocean” is an underwater IOT (internet of things) designed to aid communication and internet connectivity, marine life tracking, military surveillance, and pollution detection.
+“The smart ocean” plan is an underwater IOT (internet of things) designed to aid communication and internet connectivity, marine life tracking, military surveillance, and pollution detection.

 Underwater sensor stations transmit data via sound waves to buoys, then convert it to WiFi signals for transfer to cell towers and satellites.